PsychoTea/bym-mr-viewer/README.md

 ## How It Works

 The viewer runs entirely in your browser.
 After you choose a server, it connects directly to that BYM server for sign-in, world data, leaderboards, and map data.
 Map graphics are loaded from the selected server's CDN.

-This repository includes a Python server for local/development use.

 ## Credentials and Privacy